servirtium/servirtium-python/README.md

 pip3 install -e .
 ```

-The https://github.com/servirtium/demo-python-climate-data-tck demo needs you to have built the Python Servirtium
+The 'demo-python-climate-data-tck' demo needs you to have built the Python Servirtium
 first as it is unpublished in pip-land.